Therapy requirements

 Thus, considering the underlying causes, EB therapies must either:

-• Deliver drugs to reduce production of, or reduce the impact of the faulty protein, or increase the production of compensatory proteins: Drug therapy
+- Deliver drugs to reduce production of, or reduce the impact of the faulty protein, or increase the production of compensatory proteins: Pathogenesis-based drug therapy